An algorithm for canonical forms of finite subsets of $\mathbb{Z}^d$ up to affinities: Canonical form of Alexander polynomials

 Algorithms \ref{alg:canonical-form-with-frame}, \ref{alg:canonical-frames2} and \ref{alg:canonical-form}, without any change, work as well for the case of $X_d^w$.
 What changes is that every operation involving elements of $X_d$ must now involve elements of $X_d^w$.
-For instance \Call{CanonicalFormWithFrame}{} must output, as first element of the pair, a weighted set.
-Therefore, on lines \ref{line:F-second-assignment}-\ref{line:unbalanced-end} of Algorithm \ref{alg:canonical-frames2}, the minimality check must take into account the weights as well, so that two sets with the same elements but with different weight are not treated as equal.
+For instance \Call{CanonicalFormWithFrame}{} must output, as the first element of the pair, a weighted set.
+Therefore, in lines \ref{line:F-second-assignment}-\ref{line:unbalanced-end} of Algorithm \ref{alg:canonical-frames2}, the minimality check must take into account the weights as well, so that two sets with the same elements but with different weight are not treated as equal.

+For simplicity we assume that the size of the binary representation of each weight is also $O(s)$, so that the comparison of weights takes at most as much as the comparison of the corresponding points.
+Then the cost of dealing with weights is fully covered by the original complexity bound.
 We omit the proof of correctness and the proof of the complexity bound since they are entirely analogous to the case of $X_d$, which was thoroughly described in the previous sections.